jorge-jauregui/world-capitals-quiz/README.md

 ![4](https://user-images.githubusercontent.com/62124046/103040957-d84f8d80-4529-11eb-8bf7-3f86053b5268.png)

-Upon clicking on the start button, a 5 minute rxjs timer will begin, and the user is able to type world capitals.
+Upon clicking on the start button, a 5 minute RxJS timer will begin, and the user is able to type world capitals.
 The use of reactive forms,  the valueChanges observable, and a loop allows the program to monitor user input and detect whether a valid capital was typed or not.
 Renderer2 allows the correct capital inputs to be dynamically rendered as table headers in the template.
 Furthermore, the user may pause the game or refresh it entirely.

 ![5](https://user-images.githubusercontent.com/62124046/103040954-d685ca00-4529-11eb-977a-bed6aa5f7a2c.png)